catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 * `pandas.read_*` can read tabular data from remote servers & cloud storage as if it was on your local computer
 * `requests` can get data that's not in the right shape for `pandas.read_*`, so you can then get it into the Pandas shape APIs, though you'll have to do the translation from their response format into `pandas.DataFrame` yourself
 * To get access to access-restricted APIs, you will usually pass in an API key, as a request *header* or as a request *parameter*.
 Both `requests` and `pandas.read_*` have the ability to do this.
+* when encountering a new API, ask yourself these questions:
+  * what functions seem useful to you?
+  * what are their inputs/outputs?
+  * how do you pass parameters?
+  * how do you parse the response?
+  * how do you authenticate?

 ::::::::